 Mycobacterium tuberculosis, conducting drug susceptibility testing to check for resistant strains and performing universal genotyping that is useful for identifying outbreaks.

 Education and Training

 A set of free and interactive training modules, the “Essentials for the Mycobacteriology Laboratory: Promoting Quality Practices” are an on-demand resource to promote competency, quality and safety in common mycobacteriology testing practices.
 Designed for laboratorians at all levels of experience, each module in the series is complimented by references and resources.
 Modules are also available in PDF format (with and without narrative notes) for use in laboratory training programs.

 Every other year APHL hosts the National Conference on Laboratory Aspects of Tuberculosis.
-The 11th National Conference will be in April 2019 in conjunction with the
+The 11th National Conference will be held the week of April 22-26 2019 in conjunction with the

 National TB Controllers Association (NTCA) National Conference.
 APHL Conference Proceedings from the 5th to the 10th National Conferences are available (see side bar).